 - Decreased definition at the jaw line

-Then it may be time to come in and discuss your neck lift options.
+Then it may be time to come in and discuss your neck procedure options.
 The right one for you is going to depend on your neck rejuvenation goals, ability to tolerate downtime and individual anatomy.

 Surgical Neck Lift

 A surgical neck lift is the gold standard for addressing loose, sagging skin on the neck.
 It gives Dr. Doherty the most access in order to lift and tighten the tissues, remove excess skin and address loose neck muscles if necessary.
 The end result is a smooth, long, youthful looking neck.
-Since the neck and the lower face work in tandem, a neck lift will also rejuvenate the lower part of your face, minimizing jowling and producing a more defined jawline.
+Since the neck and the lower face work in tandem, a neck lift will be designed to also rejuvenate the lower part of your face, minimizing jowling and producing a more defined jawline.

 Neck and Chin Liposuction

 Two of the defining features of a youthful looking face are a:

 - Pleasing angle where the neck and chin meet

 Therefore fullness in the neck and chin can create the illusion of excess weight or premature aging when, in fact, neither is true.
 Fatty deposits in the neck and/or under the chin can be especially aging for men who must wear buttoned-up shirts or neckties.
 In many cases, genetics play an important role in creating this problem.
 Many very fit patients complain about fullness of their neck that they just cannot do anything about.
 Liposuction is a surgical procedure in which Dr. Doherty removes excess fat, sculpting a crisper, more youthful looking neck, chin and jawline.